dniiii/autumn/docs/upstream-sync.md

 ## Upstream sync: keep our changes while updating from original repo

 This guide shows how to pull the latest changes from the original public repo ("upstream") while keeping our modifications in this fork ("origin").
-Examples use the `staging` branch; swap for `main` if needed.
+We generally sync from `upstream/main`.
+Examples use our `staging` branch.

 ### One-time setup